runtimeverification/michelson-semantics/michelson.md

    In the general case, the stack may be initialized to any well-typed Michelson stack.

-   Since currently, the Michelson stack values are stored in a way that loses some type information, we have an additional cell to capture type information precisely.

     ```k
                   <stack> .K </stack>
-                  <stacktypes> .TypeSeq </stacktypes>
     ```

 ### Additional Test State